Treating Depression Without Medication Is Possible

 Through an online therapy platform like BetterHelp, you can connect to a therapist with experience with mood disorders like depression and various therapeutic modalities.
 With an online therapy platform, you may be able to match with a therapist meeting your preferences.
 You can choose between phone, video, or live chat sessions and take advantage of extra benefits like webinars or worksheets.

-Studies have also found that online therapy can be a viable option for those experiencing depression and other types of psychiatric disorders.
+Studies have also found that online therapy can be a viable option for those experiencing major depressive disorder and other types of psychiatric disorders, such as bipolar disorder.
 One study found that a multimodal digital psychotherapy platform successfully reduced the prevalence and severity of depression in adults.
 These results were more pronounced for those who had never participated in therapy.

 Takeaway